TamKengHong/AdoptAPet/README.md

 3. npm run dev

 Or just visit the website: https://adopt-a-pet-sand.vercel.app/

+# Design Considerations:
+Aesthetics (UI/UX) Design:
+- I wanted to make a clean and nice looking, user friendly website.
+- Emphasis is on showing cat pictures to the user, as that is the most important thing the website should have.
+- Soft and friendly color palette used.
+Code Design:
+- Nuxt 3 helps quite a bit with keeping code structure clean and tidy, with pages and components folders.
+- Reusable components, easy to understand (hopefully!) code.

 # Future Updates:
 1. Fully Implement breed search and favourites feature.